Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 10. Choose Run Query.
 Query will take approximately between 10-60 minutes
 11. Save the output CSV file to a durable location on Sharepoint or Onedrive

-## Part II - Download Power BI Template and connect to data file generated in Part I - Viva Insights Analyst Workbench Custom Person Query
+## Part II - Download Power BI Template and connect to data file generated in Step I

 1. Download Custom Copilot Dashboard Examples.pbix and open in Power BI Desktop App
 2. In Power BI desktop click Transform data